 Furious Charge IK/Raekor Barbarian BiS Gear, Gems, and Paragon Points

 Below, we detail the items and gems that you should use for your Furious Charge IK/Raekor Barbarian in Diablo 3 and why.
 We also list your paragon points and Kanai's Cube items.
-Updated for patch 2.6.10 and Season 22.
+Updated for Patch 2.7.6 and Season 29.

 Best in Slot Gear and Alternatives

-This build takes the combined power of the Immortal King set and the Raekor set, taking 5 pieces and 3 pieces of each set respectively and cubing a Ring of Royal Grandeur to reduce the number of items for set bonus completion by one.
-You will be taking 5 pieces from one set and 3 pieces of the other depending on the build variation you choose — 5 Immortal King / 3 Raekor for the (stronger) Furious Charge-dominant spec (see this build's skills page for more information), or 5 Raekor / 3 Immortal King for a spender-dominant spec.
+This build takes the combined power of the Immortal King set and the Raekor set, taking 5 pieces of Immortal King and 3 pieces of Raekor set respectively and cubing a Ring of Royal Grandeur to reduce the number of items for set bonus completion by one.
 Naturally, you will be cubing a Ring of Royal Grandeur to reduce the number of items for set bonus completion by one.
 The Immortal King's Boulder Breaker, Immortal King's Tribal Binding and Raekor's Burden are taken as mandatory, since their slots do not conflict between the two sets.

 Pure Toughness rolls are preferred on the pants and belt, with Life per Fury spent on the latter.
 As expected, double Crit stats are taken on the gloves, alongside Strength and Area Damage.
 As a final note: high damage range, good Strength and Call of the Ancients %, as well as extra damage % and area damage rolls are the desired stats on the Immortal King's Boulder Breaker.